jpmintz01/oTree/README.md

 - <b> DON'T BE FOOLED!
 The game called prisoner_multiplayer is actually the Peace-War game.</b>  Original naming convention stuck so as not to blow up to code.
 Will fix when I go to "code cleanup" phase...
 - Apps Versions:<br>
 -- PW 0.3.2<br>
--- RPS 0.3.2<br>
+-- RPS 0.3.3<br>
 -- settings.py 0.2.9<br>
 -- Pre-Game questionnaires 0.2.5<br>
 -- Post-Game questionnaires 0.2.5<br>
 -- informed consent 0.3
-- Readme Version 0.3.1
+- Readme Version 0.3.2
 - The experiment apps are set to dev version - participant will see something different.

 To do before experiment:
-- control participant win/lose ratio or score by "faking it" vs controlling adversary's choices?
+- (DONE but need feedback) control participant win/lose ratio or score by "faking it" vs controlling adversary's choices?
 - Make results pages better
 - add who participant is playing AGAINST to the wait page in RPS
 - fix participant player number in RPS